Dhanu2408/-AI-Driven-Public-Health-Chatbot-for-Disease-Awareness/README.md

-AI-Driven Public Health Chatbot for Disease Awareness
+AI-DRIVEN PUBLIC HEALTH CHATBOT FOR DISEASE AWARENESS
+Tagline:

-Tagline: Empowering Health Through AI, One Conversation at a Time.
+Empowering Health Through AI, One Conversation at a Time.

-Project Overview
+PROJECT OVERVIEW

-The AI-Driven Public Health Chatbot for Disease Awareness is an Artificial Intelligence-powered web application designed to educate users about common diseases and promote public health awareness through interactive conversations.
-The platform uses Artificial Intelligence (AI) and Natural Language Processing (NLP) to understand user questions and provide instant, reliable, and easy-to-understand health information.
+The AI-Driven Public Health Chatbot for Disease Awareness is an Artificial Intelligence (AI)-powered web application developed to educate users about common diseases and improve public health awareness through interactive conversations.
+The chatbot uses Artificial Intelligence (AI) and Natural Language Processing (NLP) to understand user queries and provide accurate, instant, and easy-to-understand health information.

-Users can learn about disease symptoms, causes, prevention methods, healthy lifestyle practices, and basic treatment guidance through a simple chatbot interface.
-The application also includes secure user authentication, chat history management, feedback collection, and an administrator dashboard for maintaining disease information and monitoring system activities.

-The chatbot serves as a digital health education assistant that helps reduce medical misinformation while encouraging users to seek professional healthcare advice when necessary.
+The platform enables users to learn about disease symptoms, causes, prevention methods, healthy lifestyle practices, and basic treatment guidance.
+It also includes secure user authentication, chat history management, user feedback collection, and an administrator dashboard for managing disease information.
+The application aims to reduce health misinformation and encourage users to seek professional medical advice whenever necessary.

-Problem Statement
+PROBLEM STATEMENT

-Many people depend on internet searches for health-related information, but the available information is often inaccurate, outdated, or difficult to understand.
-This can lead to confusion, unnecessary panic, and poor health decisions.
-Additionally, healthcare professionals may not always be immediately available to answer basic health questions.
+People often search the internet for medical information, but many online sources provide inaccurate, incomplete, or outdated information.
+This can lead to confusion and poor health decisions.
+Moreover, healthcare professionals may not always be immediately available to answer basic health-related questions.

-The AI-Driven Public Health Chatbot for Disease Awareness addresses this challenge by providing a secure, AI-powered conversational platform that delivers reliable disease awareness information instantly while promoting preventive healthcare practices.
+The AI-Driven Public Health Chatbot for Disease Awareness addresses this problem by providing a reliable AI-powered platform that delivers instant disease awareness information, promotes preventive healthcare, and supports informed decision-making.

-Objectives
+OBJECTIVES

-The primary objectives of this project are:
+The major objectives of the project are:

 Develop an AI-powered healthcare chatbot.
-Promote disease awareness among the public.
-Provide reliable information about common diseases.
+Increase public awareness about common diseases.
-Explain symptoms, causes, prevention, and basic treatment guidance.
+Provide reliable information on symptoms, causes, prevention, and treatment guidance.
-Reduce the spread of medical misinformation.
+Reduce the spread of health misinformation.
-Encourage preventive healthcare practices.
+Promote healthy lifestyle practices.
-Provide instant responses to user queries.
+Deliver instant responses to health-related queries.
 Store user chat history securely.
-Collect user feedback for continuous improvement.
+Collect user feedback to improve chatbot performance.
-Deliver a simple, responsive, and user-friendly web application.
+Build a responsive, secure, and user-friendly web application.
-Project Domain
+PROJECT DOMAIN

+The project belongs to the following domains:

 Artificial Intelligence (AI)
 Natural Language Processing (NLP)
 Healthcare Technology
 Public Health Informatics
 Full Stack Web Development
-System Users
+SYSTEM USERS
 Registered User

-Users can:
+Registered users can:

-Register securely.
+Create an account.
-Log in to the application.
+Log in securely.
-Interact with the AI chatbot.
-Ask disease-related questions.
+Ask health-related questions.
+Receive AI-generated responses.
-View previous chat history.
+View chat history.
 Submit feedback.
 Update profile information.
 Log out securely.
 Administrator

-Administrators can:
+The administrator can:

 Manage user accounts.
-Manage disease information.
+Update disease information.
-Update chatbot knowledge.
+Monitor chatbot activity.
 Review user feedback.
-Monitor chatbot usage.
-Maintain system performance.
+Maintain the chatbot database.
 Generate system reports.
 Guest User

 Guest users can:

-View project information.
+View basic project information.
 Learn about the chatbot.
-Register to access complete features.
+Register to access all features.
-Key Features
+KEY FEATURES
 Authentication System
-User Registration
+Secure User Registration
-Secure Login
+User Login
 Password Recovery
 Session Management
-Logout
+Secure Logout
 AI Chatbot Module

-The chatbot provides information regarding:
+The chatbot provides information about:

 Common Diseases
 Symptoms